rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 ### Exporting a Convenient Public API with `pub use`

+The structure of your public API is a major consideration when publishing a crate.
+People who use your crate are less familiar with the structure than you are and might have difficulty finding the pieces they want to use if your crate has a large module hierarchy.

-In Chapter 7, we covered how to organize our code into modules using the `mod` keyword, how to make items public using the `pub` keyword, and how to bring items into a scope with the `use` keyword.
+In Chapter 7, we covered how to make items public using the `pub` keyword, and bring items into a scope with the `use` keyword.
 However, the structure that makes sense to you while you’re developing a crate might not be very convenient for your users.
 You might want to organize your structs in a hierarchy containing multiple levels, but then people who want to use a type you’ve defined deep in the hierarchy might have trouble finding out that type exists.
 They might also be annoyed at having to enter `use` `my_crate::some_module::another_module::UsefulType;` rather than `use` `my_crate::UsefulType;`.

-The structure of your public API is a major consideration when publishing a crate.
-People who use your crate are less familiar with the structure than you are and might have difficulty finding the pieces they want to use if your crate has a large module hierarchy.

 The good news is that if the structure *isn’t* convenient for others to use from another library, you don’t have to rearrange your internal organization: